3 Empire and Jim Crow

 John Bull (Great Britain) and Uncle Sam (U.S.) bear “The White Man’s Burden (Apologies to Rudyard Kipling)”, by delivering the non-white peoples of the world to civilization.

-The Philippines were an afterthought of the Spanish-American War, but when the smoke cleared, the United States found itself in possession of a key foothold in the Pacific.
-At the behest of American businessmen who had overthrown the Hawaiian monarchy, the United States had annexed the Hawaiian Islands and their rich plantations in 1898.
-After Dewey’s victory over the Spanish fleet in the Battle of Manila Bay, conversations about how to proceed occupied the attentions of President McKinley, political leaders from both parties, and the popular press.
-American and Philippine forces under the leadership of Emilio Aguinaldo were in communication, and the American leaders in the field had promised to support the Filipino fight for independence, which like Cuba’s had begun long before the U.S. got involved.
-As debates about American imperialism continued against the backdrop of an upcoming presidential election, tensions in the Philippines escalated.
+Although acquiring the Philippines had not been a goal of the war, the United States found itself in possession of a valuable foothold in the Pacific.
+At the urging of American businessmen who had overthrown the Hawaiian monarchy, the United States had annexed the Hawaiian Islands and their rich plantations in 1898.
+After the U.S. Navy’s defeat of the Spanish fleet in the Battle of Manila Bay, American and Philippine forces under the leadership of Emilio Aguinaldo met and the American leaders in the field promised to support the Filipino fight for independence, which like Cuba’s had begun long before the U.S. got involved.
+Debates about American imperialism continued against the backdrop of an upcoming presidential election.
 Emilio Aguinaldo was inaugurated as president of the First Philippine Republic in late January 1899; fighting between American and Philippine forces began in early February; and in April 1899, Congress ratified the 1898 Treaty of Paris, which gave Spain $20 million in exchange for the Philippine Islands.
+The United States rethought its promise to hand over the Philippines to the revolutionaries, and Aguinaldo began leading his guerrillas against their new adversary.

 Emilio Aguinaldo boarding an American warship